Veena

 Sarod has a small wooden body covered with skin and a fingerboard that is covered with steel.
 Sarod does not have a fret and has twenty-five strings of which fifteen are sympathetic strings.
 A metal gourd acts as a resonator.
 The strings are plucked with a triangular plectrum.
 Some notable exponents of Sarod are Ustad Ali Akbar Khan, Ustad Amjad Ali Khan, Pt.
 Buddhadev Das Gupta, Zarin Daruwalla and Brij Narayan.

-e sarode family or granas or household as we know them today all have their roots in the Afghan rubab with a considerable Seni influence.
+The sarode family or granas or household as we know them today all have their roots in the Afghan rubab with a considerable Seni influence.
 About 300 years ago, three or four equestrians from Afghanistan migrated to India.
 One of them was Ghulam Bandegi Khan of Bangash, a soldier and rubab player.
 He trained his grandson, Ghulam Ali in the art of rubab playing.
 Ghulam Ali, who became court musician at Gwalior, also received musical training from seni rubab players who were direct descendants of Tansen the Afghan traveler.
 Ghulam Ali had 3 sons, Hussain Ali, Murad Ali and Nanhe Khan, all of whom were rubab players.
 Two of the prevalent Family today, from Nanhe Khan and Murad Ali Khan can be attributed directly to Ghulam Ali.

 The Afghan rubab players were inducted into Tansen's musical training particularly through their discipleships with important Seni ustads, who were beenkars and dhrupadiyas.
 The Afghans naturally wanted to translate dhrupad into their instrument.
 Their rubab used to have catgut strings and the fingerboard was made of wood.
 The inherent lack of resonance did not facilitate the long glides that emulate the slow movements of vocal music.
-This led to t
+This led to the evolution of the sarode, which developed, on a host of vocabulary of plucking of different kinds (a la the Afghan rubab) for the right hand as well as the long glides for the left hand.
+But the finishing touches to the sarode were given by somebody belonging to a totally different family of music, as recently as 60 years ago - Ustad Allauddin Khan.

 From Ghulam Ali's youngest son, Nanhe Khan descended Hafiz Ali.
 Hafiz Ali Khan's musical education took place under the tutelage of Ustad Wazir Khan of Rampur who was the leading representative of the Seni Beenkar family of music in the last century.
 Hafiz Ali's son Amjad Ali Khan is one of the most accomplished Sarode players of the present day and the family represents one of the oldest surviving sarode family.
 The Gwalior family of music is also referred to as Seni-Bangash today.